Download the PHP package rebing/graphql-laravel without Composer

 JSON columns

 When using JSON columns in your database, the field won't be defined as a "relationship", but rather a simple column with nested data.
-To get a nested object that's not a database relationship, use the is_relation attribute in your Type:
+If you use the rebing/graphql-laravel-select-fields package, set the is_relation attribute to false in your Type to prevent SelectFields from treating it as an Eloquent relation:

 Field deprecation